 ‘Some things necessitate action, others require non-action.’

-If the Tai Ji diagram and these eight trigrams that were created by Fu Xi are regarded as the language of the wordless heavenly book, then Duke Zhou and King Wang are thus the first people who deciphered the secret code, founded the《Zhou Yi》, as well as disclosed and solved the wordless heavenly books.
-Duke Zhou’s and King Wen’s contributions were not only the founding of the post-heaven eight trigrams, but also wrote and composed brief statements for each of the 64 hexagrams.
-The son, of the Duke of Zhou, also wrote statements for each line, which combined make up 386 lines.
-Altogether they jointly composed a perfectly comprehensive system.
+If the Tai Ji diagram and these eight trigrams that were given rise by Fu Xi are regarded as the language of the wordless heavenly book, then Duke Zhou and King Wang are thus the first people who deciphered the secret code, founded the《Zhou Yi》, as well as disclosed and solved the wordless heavenly books.
+Duke Zhou’s and King Wen’s contributions were not only the founding of the post-heaven eight trigrams, but also the writing and composing of brief statements for each of the 64 hexagrams.
+The son of Duke of Zhou also wrote statements for each line, which combined make up 386 lines.
+Altogether they composed a perfectly comprehensive system.
 This was the birth of the Zhou dynasty’s《Classic》.

 The ‘Classic’ denotes the great principles of Heaven and Earth, and of human life.
 Since the ‘Classic’ expounds on the Heavenly Dao, the Earthly Dao and the Human Dao, it is the holiest, the mightiest, and the most authoritative work, as well as also being the original source of all principles.

 《The Commentaries of the ‘Yi》’ are generally divided into ten parts, or simply abbreviated as the ten wings.
-The great sage Confucius gave pen-birth to them seven hundred years after the 《Zhou Yi》 , during the time of the Spring and Autumn and Warring States era.
-He carried out deep and penetrating research in terms of the 《Zhou Yi》.
+The great sage Confucius gave pen-birth to them seven hundred years after the《Zhou Yi》, during the time of Spring, Autumn and Warring States eras.
+He carried out deep and penetrating research in terms of the《Zhou Yi》.
 After he gained a thorough grasp on the 《Zhou Yi》, he wrote detailed explanations of the interpretations of every single hexagram and of every single line.
 There is no need to speak further about the Yi Jing as there are already many publications and articles about it.
 The main point in studying and exploring the Yi Jing is to grasp its theories, purposes and objectives.
 There are several concepts one must understand:

 ‘Still, quiet and unmoving, perceiving, thereupon communing’